Broken mirror pieces can be glued back together, but the cracks remain.

 Mary was at the bar sobbing in a quiet corner.
 Her fiance had called off their wedding due to ridiculous demands from her umunna.

-She needed to vent, he needed a distraction; so they kept each other company the rest of the evening, and ended up in bed together that night.
+She needed to vent, and he needed a distraction; so they kept each other company the rest of the evening, and ended up in bed together that night.

 Mary rushed off in the wee hours of the morning, and Chief never saw her again until six months after – when she happened to be five and a half months pregnant with his child.